3DStreamingToolkit/3DStreamingToolkit/Samples/Client/ReactNative/README.md

 ## Installing dependencies

-The React Native sample consumes a universal JavaScript plugin that is downloaded using npm.
-The source code can be found [here](https://github.com/CatalystCode/js-3dtoolkit).
-Installation is done using the `npm install` command.
+All dependencies are installed using the `npm install` command.

 ```bash
 $ npm install
 ```

+## 3DToolkit JavaScript Library

+The React Native sample consumes a universal JavaScript plugin that is downloaded using npm.
+The source code can be found [here](https://github.com/CatalystCode/js-3dtoolkit).

+This library is responsible for connecting to the signaling server, exposing the data channel, connecting/disconnection to peers and handling the SDP offer between peers.
+By default, the library will request H264 video encoding when connecting to a peer.
+This is required for the low latency scenarios enabled by this toolkit.

 ## Config file

-To connect to a specific signaling, you need to modify the values inside `config.js`:
+To connect to a specific signaling server, you need to modify the values inside `config.js`:
 ```
 export default Config = {
    'serverUrl': 'http://localhost:3001',